kubermatic/docs/content/kubermatic/v2.19/installation/start_kkp/guides/setup_repository/_index.en.md

 ssh-keygen -t rsa -b 4096 -C "admin@kubermatic.com" -f ~/.ssh/k8s_rsa
 ```

+{{% notice warning %}}
+Make sure you don't have a passphrase set on the private key as it would cause an issue in automated pipeline.
+{{% /notice %}}

 ## Setup Pipeline Secrets / Variables

 Preparation of pipeline variables depends on selected Git and Cloud provider combination.